Skip to content

 Priority for Opportunity Assignment

 When an account belongs to multiple territories, the Territory2Type.Priority field determines which territory’s forecast manager gets credit for the opportunity.
 Lower priority number = higher precedence.
-Design your type priorities to match your compensation model.
+Design type priorities to match the compensation model.

 Assignment Rules